Contents

 Let’s be honest about the ceiling.
 Gemma 3 is not going to refactor a large codebase or reason through a genuinely hard problem the way the big hosted models do.
 The 4B variant in particular is fine for summarising and classifying but wobbly on anything requiring multi-step logic.
 Tool-calling support exists but is finicky compared to purpose-built agentic models.
 And the multimodal vision is competent, not spectacular — good enough to describe a photo, not good enough to read a dense scanned document reliably.

 It’s also worth saying the licence is Google’s own Gemma terms, not a clean Apache or MIT, so read it if you’re shipping a commercial product on top.
+The terms are permissive in practice — commercial use is allowed — but they carry a use policy Google can update, which is a different risk profile from a plain open-source licence.
+For a homelab it’s irrelevant; for a product it’s a lawyer’s five minutes well spent.

 For local, private, “good enough” inference, Gemma 3 at 12B is the model I’d hand someone setting up their first homelab AI box.
 It’s small enough to fit real hardware, multimodal, fast, and the quality is genuinely useful for summarising, drafting, classifying, and answering.
 If your benchmark is the frontier cloud models, you’ll be disappointed — that’s not the game here.
 But if your benchmark is “useful AI that never sends my data anywhere,” this is the easiest recommendation I’ve made all year.